digital-fabric/uringmachine/grant-2025/journal.md

   worker count limited to CPU count.
 Workers are started when needed.

   I also added an optional `entries` argument to set the SQE and CQE buffer sizes when starting a new `UringMachine` instance.
-This is specifically used by worker threads to limit the memory footprint of each worker's UringMachine instance.
 The default size is 4096 SQE entries (liburing by default makes the CQE buffer size double that of the SQE buffer).
+The blocking operations worker threads specify a value of 4 since they only use their UringMachine instance for popping jobs off the job queue and pushing the blocking operation result back to the scheduler.

+- Added support for `file_offset` argument in `UM#read` and `UM#write` in
+  preparation for implementing the `#io_pread` and `#io_pwrite` hooks.
+The `UM#write_async` API, which permits writing to a file descriptor without waiting for the operation to complete, got support for specifying `length` and `file_offset` arguments as well.
+In addition, `UM#write` and `UM#write_async` got short-circuit logic for writes with a length of 0.

+- Added support for specifying buffer offset in `#io_read` and `#io_write` hooks.

+- Added support for timeout in `#block`, `#io_read` and `#io_write` hooks.

+-